iganna/pannagram/docs/content/home.md

 # Pannagram

 Pannagram is a package for constructing pan-genome alignments, analyzing structural variants, and translating annotations between genomes.
 Additionally, Pannagram contains useful functions for visualization.
-The manual is available in the [examples](./examples) folder.
+The manual is available [here](https://iganna.github.io/pannagram/).

 ## Installation